 About the facilitator(s)

-I work primarily from an attachment based perspective.
-This means that I work with clients to explore how early relationships impact how we come to understand our self, other people and the world.
+Since completing her degree, Tania has worked in a private practice setting with children, teens, adults and families.
+Her work is primarily from an attachment-based perspective.
+This means that she works with clients to explore how early relationships affect how we come to understand our self, other people and the world.